Professional Development for Instructors Interested in Student Participation in Humanitarian Free and Open Source Software

 POSSE is the Professors' Open Source Software Experience.
 POSSEs provide professional development for instructors interested in student participation in Humanitarian Free and Open Source Software (HFOSS)

+The next POSSE has not been scheduled yet.
 We anticipate holding 1-2 POSSEs each year.

 What is POSSE?